 In addition to helping with explanations, the hospice team can also help plan funeral arrangements and a memorial service.

-Hospice care will ensure your loved one lives their last months with dignity.
+Hospice care at home will ensure your loved one lives their last months with dignity.
 They won’t have to worry about getting poked and prodded with needles.
 Your loved one can also avoid invasive or sometimes aggressive treatments.

 Instead, they can live comfortably and as pain-free as possible during this time.